sourcegraph/about/docs/integrations/g-suite-installation.md

 You can now install and preconfigure the Sourcegraph Chrome extension for all users in your G Suite organization.

-This means that everyone in your organization will get code intelligence in files, diffs, and PRs on GitHub.com, GitHub Enterprise, and Phabricator.
+This means that everyone in your organization will get code intelligence in files, diffs, and PRs on GitHub.com, GitHub Enterprise, GitLab, and Phabricator.
 After the admin configures G Suite automatic installation of the Chrome extension, each user's Chrome browser will install and configure the Sourcegraph Chrome extension automatically.
 (It may take a few hours to fully propagate the Chrome settings.)
 Then all users will see code intelligence like this:

 <img src="./images/GitHubGSuiteDemo.png" style="border: 1px solid red"/>